superbeppe98/IBM-cloud-essentials-V3/4_Services_on_IBM_Cloud.md

 ## Cloud Paks
 - What are IBM Cloud Paks?
-Cloud Paks are containerized software solutions built to run anywhere?
+    - Cloud Paks are containerized software solutions built to run anywhere?
-I like to think of it as a bundle of continuous software.
+    - I like to think of it as a bundle of continuous software
-The goal of the Cloud Pak is to make container management and application modernization easier for an organization.
+    - The goal of the Cloud Pak is to make container management and application modernization easier for an organization
-Cloud Paks come in a variety of use cases, which we'll explore later.
+    - Cloud Paks come in a variety of use cases, which we'll explore later

-For now, let's look at the values of Cloud Paks.
+- For now, let's look at the values of Cloud Paks
-Cloud Paks have a modular architecture, meaning you can pick and choose which software you want to deploy.
+    - Cloud Paks have a modular architecture, meaning you can pick and choose which software you want to deploy
-Cloud Paks put AI to work.
+    - Cloud Paks put AI to work
-They operationalize AI throughout your business.
+    - They operationalize AI throughout your business
-Cloud Paks are built on OpenShift, which allows them to run anywhere.
+    - Cloud Paks are built on OpenShift, which allows them to run anywhere

-So, what do we mean by anywhere?
+- So, what do we mean by anywhere?
-Cloud Paks can be run on any platform you choose.
+    - Cloud Paks can be run on any platform you choose
-You can install them on IBM Cloud.
+    - You can install them on IBM Cloud
-You can install them on premise.
+    - You can install them on premise
-Use your own hardware or with the Cloud Pak system, or you can install them on any cloud by first provisioning OpenShift and then installing Cloud Paks on top.
+    - Use your own hardware or with the Cloud Pak system, or you can install them on any cloud by first provisioning OpenShift and then installing Cloud Paks on top

-The following picture is a representation of how different Cloud Paks are available.
+- The six Cloud Paks that we will cover are applications, data, integration, automation, security, and multi-cloud management
-The six Cloud Paks that we will cover are applications, data, integration, automation, security, and multi-cloud management.
+    - The Cloud Pak for applications has tools to help you modernize existing applications and build new cloud native ones

-The Cloud Pak for applications has tools to help you modernize existing applications and build new cloud native ones.
+- The four main capabilities are:
-The four main capabilities are:
+    - Accelerator' for cloud native development, which bring together open source technologies and put them in a microservices based framework
-Accelerator' for cloud native development, which bring together open source technologies and put them in a microservices based framework.
+    - IBM modernization and developer tools
-IBM modernization and developer tools.
+        - Modernization guidance gives you a plan to start strategically updating your applications
-Modernization guidance gives you a plan to start strategically updating your applications.
+    - A Java EE platform is a collection of Java APIs that help you write secure, flexible server side applications
-A Java EE platform is a collection of Java APIs that help you write secure, flexible server side applications.
+    - Mobile app development tools for building apps for mobile, wearables, conversation, web or progressive web apps

-Mobile app development tools for building apps for mobile, wearables, conversation, web or progressive web apps.
+- Cloud Pak for data has the following features built in:
-Cloud Pak for data has the following features built in:
+    - It has a single platform that integrates data management, data governance, and analysis
-It has a single platform that integrates data management, data governance, and analysis.
+    - It has databases so you can spin up your favorite IBM or open source database
-It has databases so you can spin up your favorite IBM or open source database.
+    - It has data governance built in, like automated discovery and classification of data, and masking of sensitive data
-It has data governance built in, like automated discovery and classification of data, and masking of sensitive data.
+    - It also has data virtualization so you can query easily across multiple sources, on cloud or on premises
-It also has data virtualization so you can query easily across multiple sources, on cloud or on premises.
+    - It has IBM Cloud AI services, such as Watson Assistant or Discovery
-It has IBM Cloud AI services, such as Watson Assistant or Discovery.
+    - And it has AI model lifecycle tools, such as Jupyter or RStudio to create notebook, serve them with Watson Machine Learning, or automate the whole process with Auto AI

-And it has AI model lifecycle tools, such as Jupyter or RStudio to create notebook, serve them with Watson Machine Learning, or automate the whole process with Auto AI Cloud Pak from Multi Cloud Management is an IT management platform designed to provide full visibility and control wherever your workloads run.
+- Cloud Pak from Multi Cloud Management is an IT management platform designed to provide full visibility and control wherever your workloads run
-Using the dashboard, you can monitor application lifecycle management so you can deploy and move application across clouds.
+    - Using the dashboard, you can monitor application lifecycle management so you can deploy and move application across clouds
-It provides cloud protection and compliance with automated policy enforcement and compliance testing.
+    - It provides cloud protection and compliance with automated policy enforcement and compliance testing
-It has built in SRE tooling with AI OPS to use event correlation and machine learning to improve operational efficiency and readiness.
+    - It has built in SRE tooling with AI OPS to use event correlation and machine learning to improve operational efficiency and readiness
-It also has many add-on capabilities from IBM partners such as Turbonomic, Sysdig, Humio, and Hazelcast..
+    - It also has many add-on capabilities from IBM partners such as Turbonomic, Sysdig, Humio, and Hazelcast..

-Cloud Pak for integration is a complete set of integration capabilities to efficiently connect your applications and data wherever they live.
+- Cloud Pak for integration is a complete set of integration capabilities to efficiently connect your applications and data wherever they live
-You can use API connect, app connect, MQ and event streams and you have the Aspera high speed data transfer so you can move data of any size around the world at maximum speed.
+    - You can use API connect, app connect, MQ and event streams and you have the Aspera high speed data transfer so you can move data of any size around the world at maximum speed
-IBM Cloud Pak for security is a platform that helps you uncover hidden threats.
+    - IBM Cloud Pak for security is a platform that helps you uncover hidden threats
-Make more informed risk-based decisions and prioritize your teams' time.
+    - Make more informed risk-based decisions and prioritize your teams' time
-It has core platform services such as threat, intelligence, insights, and data Explorer, and has integrations with existing tools and data such as Qradar and Splunk.
+    - It has core platform services such as threat, intelligence, insights, and data Explorer, and has integrations with existing tools and data such as Qradar and Splunk
-The IBM Cloud Pak for automation provides applications in core areas where automation provides benefits, content, workflow, decisions, and capture cloud fact for automation.
+    - The IBM Cloud Pak for automation provides applications in core areas where automation provides benefits, content, workflow, decisions, and capture cloud fact for automation
-Provides low code consumable tools, API's and application connectors that make it easy to consume content in business applications.
+    - Provides low code consumable tools, API's and application connectors that make it easy to consume content in business applications
-You can also automate your end to end workflow with IBM business automation workflow and you can use IBM operational decision manager to automate the implementation of business policies in your organization.
+    - You can also automate your end to end workflow with IBM business automation workflow and you can use IBM operational decision manager to automate the implementation of business policies in your organization
 <br>